 Our second lab was installed in 2010 at PLF offices in Siem Reap and serves our urban high school students and rural teachers.
 The classes are taught by two teachers, one of whom is our IT Director, and classes go on seven days a week to students as well as to rural teachers, both from PLF projects and other organizations.
 Those who have collected certificates from this lab have been able to secure meaningful employment with their computer skills after high school.
 Some of our high school students have done quite well in the course and have continued to study in IT at University.
 The classroom is equipped with 12 Dell computers, a printer and internet service.

-We currently support a total of seven computer labs, having installed five additional labs at Knar School, Srayang Dormitory, Khnart Secondary School, the Siem Reap Girls Dormitory, and the Angkor High School Girls Dormitory.
+We currently support a total of seven computer labs, having installed four additional labs at The Khnar Village Learning Center, Srayang Dormitory, Khnart Secondary School, and the Siem Reap Girls Dormitory.